Who we are

 “Ceremony is the container for celebration which brings meaning to the vicissitudes of life – the ups and downs and the minutiae in between.”

-With a long-standing interest in the “woo”, but with an unfailingly rational side, Kate has always gravitated towards adapting various rituals and practices she’s encountered to support her reality.
-As a young women she dedicated a lot of time to her own personal development, and set up weekly “Kate Dates” to enjoy her own company.
+As co-founder of Seeking Ceremony, Kate’s interest has always been on the relationship between light and dark, love and loss.
+With a long-standing interest in the “woo”, as well as an unfailingly rational side, Kate has always gravitated towards adapting various rituals and ceremony practices she’s encountered to support her personal reality.
+Throughout her career, she’s dedicated her time and energy toward personal development, with her ‘kids’ at LOVE Organization, with her coaching clients, and with herself.
+Several years ago, she set up weekly “Kate Dates” to enjoy her own company.
 Then life multiplied, by two.
-As a mom of strong independent 5 year old twins, she’s constantly seeking slivers of time to (re)find self care practices and rituals that nourish her soul, even if the practice is as simple as enjoying a cup of tea in a minute of silence.
-In losing her great Love, her mother Mimi, two years ago, she also discovered a whole new way to bring legacy and purpose into her life, and gets excited about sharing her own methods of honouring grief with others on a similar path.
+As a mom of strong independent 6 year old twins, she’s constantly seeking slivers of time to (re)find self care practices and rituals that nourish her soul, even if the practice is as simple as enjoying a cup of tea in a minute of silence.